Hussein Abdi Dualeh

-Hussein Abdi Dualeh (Xuseen Cabdi Duaale) is a Somali politician and petroleum engineer.
+Hussein Abdi Dualeh (Xuseen Cabdi Duaale) is a Somaliland politician and petroleum engineer.
 He is the former Minister of Energy & Minerals of Somaliland.

 Biography

 Dualeh was born in the Saraar region of Somaliland.
 At the age of five, he moved with his family to Aden in South Yemen.
 Upon returning he completed secondary education at SOS Sheikh Secondary School.
 After graduation he was hired by ADNOC selling lubricants and gasoline.
 In 1979 he started his engineering education at the University of Oklahoma and later worked for several American companies including Chevron Corporation and California's Metropolitan Transport Authority.
 He later joined the Peace, Unity, and Development Party and became chairman of the party's North American chapter, and was even naturalised as an American citizen.

 In July 2010 he was visiting Hargeisa and met with Ahmed Mahamoud Silanyo who wanted him to join his possible future cabinet after the 2010 election.
 Since 2010 he has been Minister of Mining, Energy & Water Resources of Somaliland.